William Burney Bannerman: Life

 He was born at 7 Clarendon Crescent in Edinburgh on 6 July 1858, the son of Rev James Bannerman and David Anne Douglas (sic), daughter of David Douglas, Lord Reston.
-He was educated at Edinburgh Academy then studied medicine at the University of Edinburgh, graduating with a MB ChB in 1881.
+He was educated at Edinburgh Academy then studied medicine at the University of Edinburgh, graduating as Bachelor of Medicine and Master of Surgery (MB CM) in 1881.

 Joining the British Army as part of the Indian Medical Service he served as a surgeon from 1883.
 Training at Netley, he arrived at Bombay in May 1884 initially posted at Secunderabad.
 After some training in Urdu he was posted to Baluchistan to control a cholera epidemic there.
 In 1886 he contracted malaria and went to Madras to recover.
 He was then posted to Tiruchirapalli (mentioned as Trichinopoli under the colonial bastardisation of the name).
 In November 1886 he was sent to Burma on active duty first in Mandalay then in Pyintha.
 From March to October 1888 he served with the Upper Burma Operational Force.
 Falling ill again, he was sent to England for a year to recover.
 He received his doctorate (MD) entitled 'On the nature of malaria and its prophylaxsis' in 1889 and returned to India in November 1889.
 Continuing in the army, he became district surgeon to the Mangalore district.
 He returned to the University of Edinburgh 1895/6 to take a course on public health from Henry Harvey Littlejohn.
 Returning to India in 1896 early in 1898 he undertook along with Waldemar Haffkine, what would now be a highly controversial experiment in the village of Undhera, Vadodara District, where there was a plague outbreak.
 On an arbitrary selection basis he inoculated exactly half of the village and (using Littlejohn principles) observed the results – obtaining an accurate (if perhaps inhumane) result of the effectiveness of the vaccine (proving it 90% effective).